bevyengine/bevy-website/content/learn/book/development-practices/organizing-your-code/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: refresh on Rust modules, link to official docs
+* Refresh on Rust modules, link to official docs

-TODO: discuss plugins as a code organization tool
+* Discuss plugins as a code organization tool

-TODO discuss how to split your code out into libraries
+* Discuss how to split your code out into libraries
+{% end %}